Taarbæk Church

 Taarbæk Church (Danish: Taarbæk Kirke), formerly known as Skovkapellet, is a Church of Denmark parish church in Taarbæk, Lyngby-Taarbæk Municipality, some 15 km north of central Copenhagen, Denmark.
-The church and adjacent cemetery is bordered by Jægersborg Dyrehave to the north and west and by the Coast Line to the east.
+The church and adjacent cemetery are bordered by Jægersborg Dyrehave to the north and west and by the Coast Line to the east.
 The church was inaugurated in 1864 but Taarbæk Paris was not disjoined from that of Lyngby until 1907.

 History

 Taarbæk Prayer House

 The fishing village of Taarbæk was originally part of Lyngby Parish.
 The distance to Lyngby Church was long and Jægersborg Dyrehave even made it necessary to make a detour by way of Jægersborg Allé on Sundays.
 In 1821, Mrs. Bilberg asked pastor Bone Falch Rønne to conduct bible readings for the community in her home.
 Shortly thereafter, two Englishmen, Gordon and Watt, presented their summer residence, Neptunus, to the community as a new combined school and church room.
 The building was from then on known as Taarbæk Skole og Bedehus (Taarbæk School and Prayer House) and colloquially as Haabet (The Hope).
 Rønne started Det Danske Missionsselskab in the building later the same year.
 Peter Rørdam succeeded as pastor of Lyngby in 1856.